Skip to main content

 published on October 11, 2024

-But when you tell the stories of real people (which you should!), it’s important to keep their best interests in mind and tell their stories responsibly.
-In this article, we’ll provide three best practices and tips for telling ethical, respectful stories that boost support for your nonprofit while staying true to your values.
+But telling stories well means telling them responsibly.
+When you tell the stories of real people (which you should!), it’s important to keep their best interests in mind.
+In this article, we’ll share three best practices for ethical, respectful storytelling — ones that build trust, inspire action, and honor the people at the heart of your work.

 According to Meyer Partners’ direct mail fundraising guide, successful nonprofit storytelling relies on resonance, relevance, and respect to engage readers.
 This means the stories you tell should evoke positive emotions, clearly express the role of donors, and respect everyone involved—starting with the person whose story you’re telling.